U.S. Trade Deficit With China and Why It's So High

 What's Being Done

-The dollar strengthened 25 percent in 2014 and 2015.
+The dollar strengthened 25 percent between 2013 and 2015.
 It took the Chinese yuan with it.
 China had to lower costs even more to compete with Southeast Asian companies.
-That's why the PBOC tried unpegging the yuan from the dollar in 2015.
+The PBOC tried unpegging the yuan from the dollar in 2015.
 The yuan immediately plummeted.
 That indicated that the yuan was overvalued.
 If the yuan were undervalued, as Trump claims, it would have risen instead.